 An initialism is a shortened version of a word or phrase that is pronounced as a series of letters.
 Examples of well-known initialisms include CEO for Chief Executive Officer and NSF for the National Science Foundation.
 Initialisms often appear with periods, which help identify them as initialisms (U.S.A., U.K., etc.).
 Instead of the word "initialism," words pronounced as a series of letters are often referred to as abbreviations, although technically "abbreviation" is an umbrella term that covers both acronyms and initialisms.

-As far as your template is concerned, the distinctions between acronyms and initialisms won't matter because you'll be gathering them into a single list of abbreviations.
-Many people use the words acronyms and abbreviations interchangeably and title their list of abbreviations "acronyms."
-Labeling a list "acronyms," when it actually includes acronyms and initialisms, is a minor detail in the scheme of things, but it is more accurate to label the list by the general and inclusive term "abbreviations."
+As far as your template is concerned, the distinctions between acronyms and initialisms won't matter because you'll be gathering everything into a single list of abbreviations.
+Many people use the words acronyms and abbreviations interchangeably and title their list of abbreviations "acronyms,” In fact, funders that specifically request that a list of abbreviations be included in proposals typically refer to the requirement as an “acronym list.”
+As always with proposals, use the same term as the funder..
+Labeling a list "acronyms," when it actually includes acronyms and initialisms, is a minor detail in the scheme of things.
+However, it is more accurate to label the list by the general and inclusive term "abbreviations” if you have a choice.

 Do You Need to Define Every Abbreviation?